S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 * for non-haemolysed blood {neg, trace, moderate};
 * for haemolysed blood {neg, trace, small, moderate, large}.

-Elements *ordinal* and *symbol* MUST have the same number of enumerations in the PCM.
+Elements *ordinal* and *symbol* MUST have the same number of enumerations in the RMC.

 ....